Dimbulah, Queensland: Economy

 Tobacco remained the dominant crop until recent years when government policy compelled its demise.
 Recent attempts at alternative crops such as tea trees, mangoes, sugar cane, coffee, lemons, limes, avocados, papaws, papayas, peanuts, soya beans, lychees, grapes and cash crops (pumpkins, melons, etc.) have met with mixed success.
-Farming is a significant employment option in Dimbulah and many travelers, including backpackers, are employed as short-term farm labourers, particularly during the busy mango harvest from November to January.

 Education

 Dimbulah State School is a government primary and secondary (Prep-10) school for boys and girls at 48-50 Kennedy Street (17.1489°S 145.1131°E).
 In 2018, the school had an enrolment of 150 students with 17 teachers (14 full-time equivalent) and 13 non-teaching staff (9 full-time equivalent).

 St Anthony's School is a Catholic primary (Prep-6) school for boys and girls at 3 Hyde Street (17.1473°S 145.1118°E).
 In 2018, the school had an enrolment of 37 students with 8 teachers (5 full-time equivalent) and 10 non-teaching staff (4 full-time equivalent).

 There are no schools offering education to Year 12 in Dimbulah.
 The nearest government secondary school with education to Year 12 is Mareeba State High School in Mareeba to the north-east.
 However, it would be too distant from some parts of Dimbulah and distance education and boarding schools would be other options.